CGFS93/Stock-Analysis/README.md

 ### Purpose

-## Analysis and Challenges

-### All Stocks Analysis Refactored 2017
+### Results: All Stocks Analysis Refactored 2017

-### All Stocks Analysis Refactored 2018
+### Results: All Stocks Analysis Refactored 2018

 ### Challenges and Difficulties Encountered

-## Results
+## Summary

-- What are two conclusions you can draw about the Outcomes based on Launch Date?

-- What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?
+- What are the advantages or disadvantages of refactoring code?

-- What are some other possible tables and/or graphs that we could create?
+- How do these pros and cons apply to refactoring the original VBA script?